 President Bush and President Musharraf spoke about the need not to hurt religious sensibilities when the topic of the Danish cartoons arose.
 Many protests in Pakistan were peaceful.
 We all support the peaceful right to protest.
-We do not believe that right and right to protest.

-lieve that violence and rioting are acceptable political statements.
+We do not believe that violence and rioting are acceptable political statements.
+On democracy, President Bush said, "The elections scheduled for 2007 are a great